 Based in the enterprising Rhine Delta region of the Netherlands, Medical Delta brings together a rich body of knowledge and experience, and act as a catalyst for health innovation and cooperation.
 Collaboration doesn’t just happen.
 This is where Medical Delta comes in.
 Medical Delta helps universities, regional governments, scientists and businesses to overcome cross-disciplinary barriers and silo mentality by providing them with a platform through which they can easily launch collaborations.

 West-Holland, need we say more?

 Find out more at Life Sciences Hub West-Holland

 European Medicines Agency (EMA)

 Life sciences is among the top sectors in which the Netherlands excels globally and are a government priority.
 With the arrival of the European Medicines Agency (EMA) in Amsterdam in the spring of 2019, the life sciences & health cluster in the Netherlands is expected to grow significantly.

 The workforce in the Netherlands is one of the most highly educated, flexible and motivated in Europe.
 Furthermore, Dutch professionals are among the most multilingual in the world, enabling them to work successfully in companies serving customers across the continent.

 High standard of living

 The Netherlands is proud to provide a high standard of living, while maintaining an affordable life for its residents.
-It currently holds the forth place globally on the UN’s Human Development Ranking – only Norway, Australia and Switzerland have higher scores.
+It currently holds the seventh place globally on the UN’s Human Development Index.